andrewrosemberg/OptimalBids.jl/docs/src/examples/GaussianProcesses.md

 ```@example AbstractGPs
 using OptimalBids
 using OptimalBids.PowerModelsMarkets
-using Clp # Market Clearing Solver
+using Gurobi # Market Clearing Solver
 using JuMP: optimizer_with_attributes

 using AbstractGPs